influxdata/docs-v2/content/v2.0/security/enable-https.md

 ---
 title: Enable HTTPS with InfluxDB
 description: >
-  Enable HTTPS and Transport Security Layer (TLS) secure communication between clients and your InfluxDB servers.
+  Enable Transport Layer Security (TLS) and use the HTTPS protocol to secure communication between clients and InfluxDB.
 weight: 101
 menu:
   v2_0: